 It is your right and responsibility to review and potentially dispute any incorrect information on that report.
 However, credit scores typically need to be purchased separately, although you can sometimes view yours for free through a promotion from one of your credit cards or bank accounts.

 The FICO score is the most common credit scoring model used by lenders.
-But the three credit bureaus have created an increasingly popular model called the VantageScore.
+But, Experian, TransUnion and Equifax have created an increasingly popular model called the VantageScore to compete with FICO.